Ecruz950/Ecruz950/README.md

 👋 Hi, welcome to my GitHub profile, I'm Edgar Cruz (@Ecruz950), a Computer Science student at the Illinois Institute of Technology with a passion for problem-solving, algorithms, and software development.
-My current aspiration is to complete my bachelor's degree and land a career as a Full-stack engineer working on front/back-end development. 🧑🏽‍💻
+My current aspiration is to complete my bachelor's degree and land a career as a Full-stack developer working on front/back-end development. 🧑🏽‍💻

 Some of my favorite technologies include Dart, Flutter, and Python, but I've also tampered with other languages like C/C++, Javascript, and
 MIPS assembly and am always open to learning new tools and frameworks. 👾